White House pilot program to allow more drone tests

 The program is a step toward resolving who is in charge of what drones do.
 The federal government has long governed the skies rather than state and local leaders.

-The approach works as planes fly thousands of feet above the ground, so it has little impact on matters below.
+The approach works as planes fly thousands of feet above the ground, so they have little impact on matters below.
 But small drones complicate things -- they can fly directly above homes, sidewalks, and public events.
 Many state and local governments have pushed for a say in how drones are regulated.

 Related: Parrot's new drones could save lives (and crops)